archivesspace/awesome-archivesspace/README.md

 * [Turning an ArchivesSpace Plugin into Core Code](https://archivesspace.atlassian.net/wiki/spaces/ADC/pages/349995159/Turning+an+ArchivesSpace+Plugin+into+Core+Code) (Christine Kim, ArchivesSpace): One of the simplest and quickest ways to begin writing for the ArchivesSpace core code is to take an existing plugin and convert it into a pull request to the master branch of ArchivesSpace.

 ## Integrations
 The links below relate to ArchivesSpace integrations projects.
-Resources are loosely grouped by the type of system being integrated with ArchivesSpace (i.e., digital preservation systems, content publication systems, import/export integrations,etc.).
-Some links may appear in multiple categories.
+Resources are loosely grouped by the type of system being integrated with ArchivesSpace such as digital preservation systems, content publication systems, import/export integrations, etc. Some links may appear in multiple categories.

 * General resources on integrations (ArchivesSpace)
     - [What are integrations?](https://archivesspace.atlassian.net/wiki/spaces/ADC/pages/102471723/What+are+Integrations)